oceancleanupfounder

 “It had always been assumed that cleaning the oceans was impossible, due to the vastness of the areas in which plastic is concentrated.
 Using vessels and nets to collect the plastic from one garbage patch would take about 79,000 years and tens of billions of dollars.
 Besides, such an operation would cause significant harm to sea life and generate huge amounts of CO2 and other emissions.”

 “June 3, 2014, New York – The Ocean Cleanup, founded by Dutchman Boyan Slat, has unveiled its feasibility report today, concluding that its concept is a viable method to clean the oceans from plastic.
 The report is the result of more than a year of extensive scientific research in engineering, oceanography, ecology, maritime law, finance and recycling.
-The feasibility study was financially supported by crowd funding and professional in kind contributions.
+The feasibility study was financially supported by (the combination of) crowd funding and professional in-kind contributions.
 The research was done by an international team of over 100 experts, predominantly on a voluntary basis.
 The next step, building and testing large-scale operational pilots, will be initiated as soon as sufficient funding has been raised.”

 A new video was released too: